TreeViz/metastyle/design/viz_targets_exercise/targets.md

 ### Comments and notes

-## Categorical and numeric data
+## 4. Multiple types of support values

 ### Recipe
-* align tips with data table
-   * show viz_sample7.nwk with categorical data in trophic habit column of viz_sample7_data.csv
-   * show viz_sample7.nwk with numeric data in body mass column of viz_sample7_data.csv
+* show bootstrap values in green, posterior probabilities in blue
+   * preferred: bootstraps above, posteriors below node

 ### Rendering options
+* show both values on the same side (above or below) the node

+### Extra credit

+### Comments and notes

+## 5. Categorical and numeric data

+### Recipe
+* show values of categorical variable `trophic_habit`
+   * preferred: color-coded blocks
+* show values of numeric variable `mass_in_kg`
+   * preferred: bar chart

+### Rendering options
+* categorical values in color with key, or as text labels
+* numeric values in text format, or as bar chart

 ### Extra credit